Doly02/ipk-proj-1/README.md

 - bilateral communication with reference server
 The following subsections will explain the individual parts of the testing.

-#### Unit tests on individual class methods
+### Unit tests on individual class methods
 The aim of the unit test was to guarantee the correctness and expected behavior of the individual class methods.
 Testing was performed on critical methods that interact with either STDIN/STDOUT/STDERR or manipulate messages.

 **Note:** Not all methods were tasted by unit test, just the critical ones!

-#### Communication testing with fake server - NETCAT
+### Communication testing with fake server - NETCAT
 Netcat, often referred to as the "Swiss Army Knife of networking tools", is a computer tool used for networking.
 It allows reading from and writing to TCP or UDP network connections using the command line.

-Netcat was used to confirm the correctness of the communication based on the IPK24 protocol.
+Netcat was used to confirm the correctness of the communication based on the `IPK24 protocol`.
 Both TCP and UDP were tested for a variety of key situations that can occur in reality during client-server communication.
 Such as:

     1. Client authentication with server rejection or acceptance
     2. The client sends a message other than the authentication message after start of the application